ELanning/checkr/README.md

 ## Why

 Linting is a powerful tool for enforcing project consistency and finding common issues.
 Many tools such as [ESLint](https://eslint.org/), [JSHint](https://jshint.com/), and others exist for this purpose.

-However, they frequently do not have project specific rules, and writing a [custom eslint-rule](https://eslint.org/docs/developer-guide/working-with-rules) for trivial checks requires more setup and prior knowledge than a `checkr.js` file.
+However, they do not have project specific rules, and writing a [custom eslint-rule](https://eslint.org/docs/developer-guide/working-with-rules) requires more setup and prior knowledge than a `checkr.js` file.

 A checkr rule can result in less code review nits and catch entire classes of bugs that code itself cannot.